-- Receive Bitcoins for paying for goods and services
+- Receive Bitcoin for paying for goods and services

 As described, the process of discovering new bitcoins is defined as mining since they resemble the process of mining for other resources.
 For example, with traditional mining for precious metals like gold, miners search and excavate through massive lands in the hope of finding gold.

 In relation to bitcoin mining, miners try to discover bitcoins by solving complicated mathematical problems.
 As mentioned, blockchain technology is the foundation of cryptocurrency.
 It is a publicly distributed ledger for recording every bitcoin transaction.

 The process involves a digital transaction block, involving a condensed record of all the bitcoin transactions for a specific period.
 Miners add to the public ledger through the utilization of a computing processing network to solve complex mathematical problems.
 Hence, solving a specific problem results in the transaction block added into the blockchain network successfully.
 The miner who correctly provides a solution is rewarded with Bitcoins.
 Because of this process, bitcoin’s algorithm makes mining more challenging.
 Instead of simply adding a transaction block to the public ledger, a miner solves a mathematical problem or is defined as the proof-of-work basis.